AI Architecture User Guide

 When a new AI assessment arrives, the EA performs three steps in sequence:

-1. Evaluate the prior assessment — Before replacing the old assessment, the EA compares the prior assessment’s directional bias against actual price movement between the time the assessment was generated and the time it expired (or was replaced).
-If the bias was Bullish or StrongBull and price moved up, the bias is marked correct.
-If the bias was Bearish or StrongBear and price moved down, it is marked correct.
-Neutral bias is evaluated differently since it implies no directional expectation.
-The regime classification is also evaluated for correctness.
+1. Evaluate the prior assessment — Before replacing the old assessment, the EA compares the prior assessment's directional bias against actual price movement between the time the assessment was generated and the time it expired (or was replaced).
+A minimum movement threshold of 50 points filters out noise: if the bias was Bullish or StrongBull and price moved more than 50 points up, the bias is marked correct.
+If the bias was Bearish or StrongBear and price moved more than 50 points down, it is marked correct.
+Neutral bias is marked correct when the absolute price movement stays within 50 points, consistent with the expectation of no strong directional move.

 2. Record the new assessment — The new assessment's regime, bias, risk mode, confidence, and reasoning are captured in a decision record along with the current price and a sequence ID.
 As instructions from the assessment are later executed, failed, or rejected, those outcomes are also recorded against the same decision record.

-3. Build the history prompt — On the next AI request, the decision history assembles a structured prompt section containing the recent decision records (up to the last 5 assessments) and aggregated accuracy statistics.
+3. Build the history prompt — On the next AI request, the decision history assembles a structured prompt section containing the recent decision records (up to the last 10 assessments) and aggregated accuracy statistics.
 The accuracy stats include total assessments evaluated, the number where the directional bias was correct, and the average confidence when the AI was correct versus when it was wrong.
+Closed trade outcomes are cross-referenced by decision ID and shown inline under the assessment that opened them.

 What the AI Sees